MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 ## CrossWalk support for Android
 {: #crosswalk-support-for-android }
 Cordova applications for the Android platform can have their default WebView replaced with the [CrossWalk WebView](https://crosswalk-project.org/).

+> Note: The CrossWalk project is [no longer being maintained](https://crosswalk-project.org/blog/crosswalk-final-release.html) by the community and its maintainers.
+Therefore, there are chances that bugs or issues in CrossWalk could affect the functioning of the MobileFirst SDKs in a CrossWalk WebView.
+It is therefore discouraged to use CrossWalk WebViews in your applications.

 To add it:

 1. From a **Command-line** line, run the command: